chemacarceller/ElectronJS-Actividad-Factura/README.md

 # ElectronJS-Actividad-Factura

-Phased development of an invoice management application (UI in spanish).<br />
+Phased development of an invoice management application (UI in spanish).

+It is developed in phases, and each phase can have more than one version.

+It would serve as an exercise to demonstrate how to develop it step by step using ElectronJS.

 Phase 1 -> without data persistence (multiple versions) using OOP (UI design testing)<br />